Maximize your ministry to children at risk for social, educational, and spiritual challenges.

 Relationships and Responsibility

-At-risk kids are often threatened and inexperienced when it comes to relationships and responsibility.
+At-risk kids often feel threatened and are inexperienced when it comes to healthy, normal relationships and responsibility.

 Children at risk have typically experienced a great deal of loss in their lifetimes — losing their parents and even siblings, losing loving relationships to neglect or abuse, losing safety, predictability, and routine.
 And many of these children have experienced these catastrophic losses repeatedly.
 It’s no wonder that some react by becoming resistant to relationships — no matter how warm and well-intended.
 For a child in this circumstance, be consistently kind, warm, gentle, genuine, caring, and interested.

 Adults tend to coddle struggling kids and attempt to shield them from further distress by not holding them accountable.
 Yet one of the most effective ways to help children build self-esteem and learn coping skills is to intentionally create roles of responsibility.